HST6031: The Dawn of Modernity in the Late Middle Ages

 This module seeks to reassess the picture of the late Middle Ages as an age of crisis and decay to be replaced by the Renaissance and modernity.
 It aims to show how groups of innovative people invented a new world characterised by international capitalism, man-centred subjectivity and claims of communal participation, and why their new world(s) became the dominant framework of European history for the centuries to follow.
 The first modern European colonies in the near Atlantic Ocean were both a laboratory for, and a crucial step to, the successful establishment of a new world within and without Europe.

 This module introduces you to historical transition, its agents and its perception.
-In addition to summary knowledge of a particular society and its sources, it provide you with an awareness of the complexity of innovation processes and the way they interact with representations of the self, the community and the others.
+In addition to summary knowledge of a particular society and its sources, it provides you with an awareness of the complexity of innovation processes and the way they interact with representations of the self, the community and the others.
 On completion, you should also be able to reflect on the impact of past perception on the historical research.

 By the end of the module, you will be able to demonstrate: